scream-dev/gaigle/README.md

 # Gaigle

-A fan fork of Google with the introduction of artificial intelligence Searchg.

-It is currently under development, but it can already be used as the main search engine.
+### Gaigle is a fan fork of Google with the introduction of Artificial Intelligence Search, using SearchGPT. <br> It is currently under development, but can already be used as your main search engine.

-This site is in no way affiliated with Google Corporation, and is not produced by it.
-All the answers are made by the neural network and may not be 100% correct.
+#### P.S.
+Currently down